 How much does deep tissue massage cost?

-The cost can very greatly, dependent upon factors such as your geographic location, the type of massage center, and whether or not you have medical insurance, which may cover certain massages as part of treatment or physical therapy for an injury.
+The cost can vary greatly, dependent upon factors such as your geographic location, the type of massage center, and whether or not you have medical insurance, which may cover certain massages as part of treatment or physical therapy for an injury.

-The average cost for a one hour deep tissue massage typically begins at around $75 and goes up from there, with an average of around $100.
+The average cost for a one-hour deep tissue massage typically begins at around $75 and goes up from there, with an average of around $100.
 The sky’s the limit.
-Many salons and therapy offices also offer 90 or 120 minute massages.
+Many salons and therapy offices also offer 90 or 120-minute massages.
 Deep tissue massage is typically more expensive than other types, such as Swedish, light pressure, or relaxation massage.

-Some massage therapy chain offices or individual therapists offer discount packages, when purchasing multiple massages at once.
+Some massage therapy chain offices or individual therapists offer discount packages when purchasing multiple massages at once.
 Others may offer memberships that give a certain number of services per month with discounts on additional massages.
 Keep in mind, also, that it is customary to tip a massage therapist for good service.

-Using a massage gun for self deep tissue massage
+Using a massage gun for self-deep tissue massage

 For do-it-yourself-ers, there are affordable massage guns that can be used at home to provide a type of deep tissue massage called percussive therapy.
 These handheld devices either vibrate or move back and forth quickly to manipulate soft tissue.